Bendahara: Modern-day usage

-In Indonesia, a treasurer is commonly referred as bendahara.
-In Malaysia the equivalent/similar term for the treasurer of a small organisation/club is "bendahari".
+In Indonesia, a treasurer is commonly referred to as bendahara.
+In Malaysia the equivalent term for the treasurer of a small organisation is bendahari.

 In the Philippines, the term bendahara was recorded by Antonio Pigafetta during the Ferdinand Magellan expedition to refer to the Prime Minister of the Rajahnate of Cebu who was the brother of Rajah Humabon, king of that Polity.